KennaSecurity/All_Samples/postman/README.md

 This directory contains [OpenAPI version 3](https://swagger.io/specification/) specifications for Kenna Platform and Kenna Inference APIs.
 The OpenAPI specification files should used as they will be kept up to date.
-The Postman collection file is present for compatibility purposes and will not be updated.
+The Postman collection file is __deprecated__, but present for compatibility purposes.
 Both OpenAPI specification files and
 Postman collection files can be used in the Postman app or in the browser environment.